ede1998/traduora-update/README.md

 ## Configuration

 Configuration happens via JSON file.
-It takes the following form:
+It takes the following form: (Please remove to comments before using this configuration file, comments are not valid JSON):
 ```JSON
 {
 	"host": "localhost:8080", // URL to access the Traduora instance